 How to make money for charity if you're under 18

-It’s easy to make a few pounds here and there for charity if you’re under 18.
+It should be easy to make money for charity if you’re under 18.
 But saving up £3,000 to go on your charity gap year project can be a real challenge.
 Here are some ideas of how to raise considerable amounts of money for charity to help you help others.

 - Busk for charity